government

 Madison, WI - How a City Greens Its Municipal IT Operation

 City governments can show Green ICT leadership.
-Here is what Paul Kronberger is CIO of Madison (WI-USA), a city of 270,000 residents, tells me the municipality has done to improve the sustainability of its own operations.
+Paul Kronberger, CIO of Madison (WI-USA), a city of 270,000 residents, tells me the municipality has taken these steps to improve the sustainability of its own operations.

 Syndicate content